Trevor Martin shares his simple solution to keep his anchor secure when not in use

 On my return to Weymouth, I realised that I needed to do no more than add an R-clip to the pin.
 Sorted.

-Enjoy reading How to keep your anchor secure when not in use?
+Enjoy reading How to keep an easy-to-release anchor secure and prevent it from jiggling free?

 A subscription to Practical Boat Owner magazine costs around 40% less than the cover price.